Caroline-Wendy/Vio-Vid-Pred/README.md

 Algorithm

-This repository is about the algorithm in the programming pearls.
+This repository is about the violence video prediction.
-The meaning of the file name is "filename_pagenumber".
+The programming environment is VS-2010 + OpenC-V2.43.
 Welcome to give me some comments.
 If you have some ideas, please email me.
 Email: morndragon@126.com